attilabOfficial/cordova-audio-stream-plugin/README.md

 # cordova-audio-stream-plugin

-Basic cordova media plugin not allow to play radio audio stream on ios.
+Basic cordova media plugin not allow to play radio audio stream on ios only.
 This cordova plugin allow you to read a live radio stream

-The android part of this plugin is from https://github.com/apache/cordova-plugin-media, I don't modify it

 #Installation
 Run